-The law enforcement accreditation system establishes a uniform set of “Best Practices” for police agencies that are consistently verified and measurable on an international scale.
-The University of Arizona Police Department holds dual accreditation through the Commission on Accreditation for Law Enforcement Agencies (CALEA) and the International Association of Campus Law Enforcement Administrators (IACLEA).
-CALEA and IACLEA are independent bodies that monitor compliance, and creates accountability to the community and for the line officers who are performing the day to day work.
+Law enforcement accreditation systems establishes a uniform set of “Best Practices” for police agencies that are consistently verified and measurable on an international scale.
+These voluntary programs provide an objective, outside approval earned through diligent internal and external evaluation based on standards set by the accrediting entities.
+These independent organizations monitor compliance through documented proofs and direct observation.
 Within the law enforcement standards of Best Practices are compliance requirements dealing with life, health, and safety.
-Every standard is intended to make an agency more professional while at the same time improving its service to the community.
+Every standard is intended to make an agency more professional while at the same time improving service to the community.
 Accreditation increases the agency’s ability to prevent and control crime through more effective and efficient delivery of law enforcement services.
 It also increases community confidence in the policies and practices of an agency.

-The University of Arizona Police Department achieved its first CALEA Accreditation Award in 1993, when UAPD became one of only five university police departments in the nation to receive National Accreditation, and was the 251st law enforcement agency in the United States and Canada to receive this distinction through the CALEA.
-Since then, UAPD has remained accredited by completing the reaccreditation process every 3 years, and received its most recent reaccreditation in March 2018.
+- The Commission on Accreditation for Law Enforcement Agencies (CALEA) - the University of Arizona Police Department achieved its first CALEA Accreditation Award in 1993, when UAPD became one of only five university police departments in the nation to receive National Accreditation, and was the 251st law enforcement agency in the United States and Canada to receive this distinction through the CALEA.
+Since then, UAPD has remained accredited by completing the reaccreditation process every 3 years, and received its most recent reaccreditation in April 2022.

 Accreditation requires UAPD to commit to ongoing self-study, external reviews, and the continuous pursuit of enhancements designed to raise the quality and professionalism of the department.

-We are extremely proud of our accreditation status and find that is has a number of benefits:
+We are extremely proud of our accreditation status and find that is has a number of benefits.

 - Ensures the operational readiness of the University of Arizona Police Department.